Skip to main content

 As you learned in the beginning of this chapter, botulinum toxin—one form of which is sold under the brand name Botox - does much more than smooth out wrinkles.
 It can be used to treat a number of disorders involving excessive muscle contraction, including cervical dystonia.
 You also learned that cervical dystonia, which Nasir suffers from, causes abnormal, involuntary muscle contractions of the neck.
 This results in jerky movements of the head and neck.

-This page titled 5: Muscular System is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5: Muscular System is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation